Computer vision engineer with 12 years of experience in the IT industry.

 Review the following charges against a student that uses consumption as a premedical measure and whether you might be wrong with it.
 Load image should be present before enabling the element Thank you for watching!

-In the current project in Vihant where I was working, we had to alter the image which was displayed in 2D to 3D and also it had to highlight the 3D points which were present on the screen where a foreign object was present, so working with 3D data using a new library was a difficult task so the existing 2D image loading had to be changed to 3D image loading as well as rendering that on a 3D view box, that was a challenging situation
+In the current project at Vihant where I was working, we had to alter the image displayed in 2D to 3D, and it also had to highlight the 3D points on the screen where a foreign object was present.
+Working with 3D data using a new library was a difficult task, so the existing 2D image loading had to be changed to 3D image loading, as well as rendering that on a 3D view box, which was a challenging situation.

-What are the strategies you have employed to ensure a small functional GPU dependent browser?
-Well, GPU dependent browser application, I have used for 3D rendering of images or 3D reconstructed images that I was working with.
-So, we used libraries which also provided functions for working on GPU.
-So, the idea was that if GPU is available, then it works on GPU, else there is a fallback on CPU as well, in case GPU capability is not present.
-To ensure smooth functioning of GPU dependent browser application, we had to make it independent from the hardware that was being used.
-So, the idea was that we were using open source libraries so that they are not dependent on vendor specific hardware configuration.
-So, we were using open source libraries for GPU based applications.
+What are the strategies you have employed to ensure a small functional GPU-dependent browser?
+Well, GPU-dependent browser application, I have used for 3D rendering of images or 3D reconstructed images that I was working with.
+So, we used libraries that also provided functions for working on the GPU.
+So, the idea was that if a GPU is available, then it works on the GPU; else, there is a fallback to the CPU in case GPU capability is not present.
+To ensure the smooth functioning of the GPU-dependent browser application, we had to make it independent of the hardware being used.
+So, the idea was that we were using open-source libraries so that they are not dependent on vendor-specific hardware configurations.
+So, we were using open-source libraries for GPU-based applications.